jorsanpe/protomak/README.md

  will have to be configured at `build_rules.mk`.
  * Embedded unit testing and mocking for C based on ThrowTheSwitch Unity and CMock tools.

+# Starting a new project with Protomak

+Simply fork this repository.

 # Directory Layout

 Protomak uses the following layout for the project files: